pingcap/docs/tidb-cloud/connect-via-sql-shell.md

 3. In the dialog, select the **Web SQL Shell** tab, and then click **Open SQL Shell**.

-4. On the prompted **TiDB password** line, enter the root password of the current cluster.
+4. On the prompted **Enter password** line, enter the root password of the current cluster.
 Then your application is connected to the TiDB cluster.